plcnextusa/node-red/README.md

 ```bash
 root@axcf2152:~# balena-engine run -it -p 1880:1880 --network=host --privileged --name=mynodered nodered/node-red
 ```
 This command will install and create your container which will run with the balena-engine from boot by default, and if your unit is connected to the internet so should be Node-Red, allowing to install any contribution you desire from the interface

-Now you can start and stop your Node_red container anytimeby using the folowing commands.
+Now you can start and stop your Node_red container anytime by using the following commands.
 ```bash
 root@axcf2152:~# balena-engine start mynodered
 root@axcf2152:~# balena-engine stop mynodered